cozy/cozy-fixtures/README.md

-cozy-fixtures load ./fixtures/ # you can specify a folder cozy-fixtures load ./fixtures/my-super-fixtures.json # or a file cozy-fixtures load -d contact # only load the documents for a specified doctype cozy-fixtures load -s # run the script quietly cozy-fixtures -l load # doesn't remove documents before loading
+cozy-fixtures load ./fixtures/ # you can specify a folder cozy-fixtures load ./fixtures/my-super-fixtures.json # or a file cozy-fixtures load -d contact # only load the documents for a specified doctype cozy-fixtures load -g -n 25 # uses fixtures/*.json files as model for Mockaroo to auto-generate 25 records cozy-fixtures load -s # run the script quietly cozy-fixtures -l load # doesn't remove documents before loading
 ```